holmesjoli/equitable-polling/src/services/README.md

-## Equitable polling data processsing
+## Voting Access Monitor data processsing

 The shapefiles for the project have been processed in R using the `tigris` package.